Practical Bayesian Learning of Neural Networks via Adaptive Optimisation Methods: Results

+In Figure~\ref{fig:reg} we introduced our method's predictive distribution for a simple regression experiment.
+The predictive distribution for \textsc{Badam} is similar to a standard Laplace approximation in that more probability mass is placed is places close to the observations than the other methods and uncertainties widen gradually \cite{Ritter2018}.
+We use the Linearised Laplace trick for a stable predictive distribution \cite{Foong2019}. \textsc{BBB} and \textsc{Vadam} are expensive to run and at convergence don't produce large uncertainties far away from observations. \textsc{Vadam}, also requires a careful choice of an initial precision of the posterior to initialise the algorithm and its performance is sensitive to different specifications of the initial precision, which makes it difficult to train in practice.

-To assess the quality of the obtained uncertainties and to show that our posterior distributions are meaningful, we follow the weight-pruning experiment carried out in \cite{1505} on the MNIST classification problem.
-One cannot obtain uncertainties over the network weights with \textsc{MC Dropout}, as it implicitly integrates over them to obtain a predictive distribution, this is one advantage of \textsc{Badam} and \textsc{BBB}.
-Given a posterior mean $\mu$ and standard deviation $\sigma$, we compute the signal-to-noise ratio as $|\mu| / \sigma$.
-To perform weight pruning of weights, we sort the weights by their signal-to-noise ratio and discard the fraction $p$ of weights with the lowest values, by setting these weights to zero.
-As a baseline, we perform pruning on a model with constant variances, $\Sigma = \mathbbm{1}$.
-Experimental details can be found in section~\ref{app:mnist}.
+\paragraph{Classification on MNIST.} To assess the quality of the obtained uncertainties we follow weight-pruning on MNIST.
+Given a posterior mean $\mu$ and posterior variance $\sigma^2$, we sort the weights by their signal-to-noise ($|\mu| / \sigma$) ratio and discard the fraction $p$ of weights with the lowest values, by setting these weights to zero.
+As a baseline, we perform pruning on a model with $\Sigma = \id$. \textsc{Badam} can produce high quality uncertainties seen as the pruning via signal-to-noise drop in the accuracy is more robust to pruning than all other baselines and it has a high accuracy for without pruning.
+Experimental details can be found in Section~\ref{app:mnist}.